Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 1. Be sure to keep weight capacities in mind when shopping around for RVs.

 5. Many RV rallies offer a 4-corner weighing service to make sure you are balanced.
-Escapees, FMCA and RV maintenance rallies are a good bet, but some facilities are available even when there is not a larger event.
+Escapees, FMCA, and RV maintenance rallies are a good bet.
+But some facilities are available even when there is not a larger event.
 When you get weighed at these facilities, they will often also check the age, weight ratings, and air pressure of your tires, to make sure you have tires and air pressure appropriate for the demands you are placing on them.

 It is estimated that over 50% of RVs on the road are overweight on at least one measurement.
 Do your best to be in the group that is within your weight limit, for your safety and the safety of others.
 Just like our bodies, we have to remain mindful of our RV weight and what we take in.
 Weight will always fluctuate over time, but the more you keep on eye on it, the less likely you are to experience serious issues down the road.